FriendlyWAF/FriendlyWAF/README.md

 <h5>Owner Netwerkfix and sponser by Netwerkfix.com</h5>

-our FriendlyWAF using the specs of Medium
+our FriendlyWAF using the specs of Large

 <h4>Specifications / recommended: not tested.</h4>
 Small	5,000 Req/s	4Core	4Gb Ram	1gbps	DDoS Prot of DC <br>